dart-lang/dart-pad/README.md

 ## Project status

-Pre-alpha!
-Definitely still a work in progress.
+Beta - available to play with here: https://dartpad.dartlang.org/, but still a work in progress.

 ## Issues and bugs